Identifying your needs

 We have accessible height customer service desks and self service machines.

-There are also height adjustable desks at Thompson Library and the Law library.
+There are also height adjustable desks at Thompson Library.
 If you would like a desk moving to an area that you like to study in please speak to staff at the Customer Service desk.

 - You can make your own large prints but please refer to the copyright issues relating to accessible formats.